sylk80/connect_four_solo/docs/NOTES.md

 :heavy_plus_sign: The rack should have seven columns :heavy_check_mark:

-:heavy_plus_sign: The rack should have six rows
+:heavy_plus_sign: The rack should have six rows :heavy_check_mark:

+### Unit tests

+:hammer_and_pick: Movements

+:heavy_plus_sign: players should place token

+:heavy_plus_sign: token should be player colored

+:heavy_plus_sign: token should be placed in rack

+:heavy_plus_sign: token should occupy lowest position